jonschz/tikz-nfold/README.md

 This library adds higher-order paths to [TikZ][pgf] and also fixes some graphical issues with TikZ' `double` paths, used e.g. in wide arrows.
 It is also compatible with [tikz-cd][tikz-cd], adding support for triple and higher arrows.
 See the [documentation](tikz-nfold-doc.pdf) for full details.

-This package is available on [CTAN](https://ctan.org/pkg/tikz-nfold).
-Availability on MiKTeX and TeX Live is in the works.

 [pgf]: https://ctan.org/pkg/pgf
 [tikz-cd]: https://ctan.org/pkg/tikz-cd

 ## Installation

-All files except `tikz-nfold-doc.tex` and `tikz-nfold-doc.pdf` should be installed in the `tex` folder.
+This package is available on TeX Live,  MiKTeX and [CTAN](https://ctan.org/pkg/tikz-nfold).
+If you choose to install this package manually, copy all files except `tikz-nfold-doc.tex` and `tikz-nfold-doc.pdf` into your `tex` folder.

 ## License